top of page

 Dahlia_Bloomstone.JPG

-Dahlia Bloomstone (b.1995) is a Puerto Rican/American artist and Hunter College MFA (NY, 2022) graduate with a BFA from Bard College (NY, 2018).
-Bloomstone has exhibited with Hauser & Wirth (NY), 205 Hudson Gallery (NY), Rhizome (NY), Millennium Film Workshop (NY), Do Not Research (NY), CICA Museum (ROK), Hyacinth Gallery (NY), and Mass Gallery (TX), among others.
+Dahlia (Colón; matronymic maiden name) Bloomstone (b.1995) is a Puerto Rican/American artist and Hunter College MFA (NY, 2022) graduate with a BFA from Bard College (NY, 2018).
+Bloomstone has exhibited with Hauser & Wirth (NY), Galerie Timonier (NY), Theater Mitu (NY), LMCC (NY), InterAccess (CAD), Essex Flowers (NY), 205 Hudson Gallery (NY), Rhizome (NY), Millennium Film Workshop (NY), Do Not Research (NY), CICA Museum (ROK), Hyacinth Gallery (NY), and Mass Gallery (TX), among others, and has been invited to speak at institutions including University of Texas-Austin (TX), Recess Art (NY), New York Arts Program (NY), SUNY Oswego (NY), and Queens College (NY).
 Dahlia’s work is also affiliated with the White Columns Gallery (NY) artist registry.
 She is the recipient of the SPCUNY Actionist grant from the Mellon Foundation, the Master’s Thesis grant from Hunter College, the Ox-Bow CIP scholarship, and a Skowhegan School of Painting and Sculpture fellowship.
-She has participated in residencies through the School of Visual Arts, Ox-Bow, and Foreign Objekt and recently attended the Skowhegan School of Painting and Sculpture.
-She was a Teaching Assistant at Hunter College from 2020-2022 and a Visiting Artist/Professor at UTAustin in 2023.
-At present, she is an LMCC resident on Governor's Island and a New York Community Trust Van Lier Fellow at Theater Mitu.
-Dahlia lives and works in New York.
+She has participated in residencies and fellowships through Lower Manhattan Cultural Council (LMCC), Theater Mitu, School of Visual Arts, Ox-Bow, and Foreign Objekt and recently attended the Skowhegan School of Painting and Sculpture.
+From 2020 to 2022, she served as a Teaching Assistant at Hunter College, and in 2023, she was a Visiting Artist/Professor at UT Austin.
+She is a co-founder of New Uncanny Gallery (NY).
+Dahlia is currently an Adjunct Professor of Contemporary Art at Ramapo College and a participant in the Whitney Museum of American Art Independent Study Program (ISP).
+She lives and works in New York.

-Dahlia has developed a body of work rooted in video, which has evolved to encompass animation, video games, sculpture, code, film, sound, and performance.
+Dahlia has developed a body of work rooted in video, which has evolved to encompass animation, video games, sculpture, code, dance, film, sound, and performance.
 However, her focus for the past two years has been on video games.
-Dahlia attempts to address and reconcile representations of domesticity, joy, social value, and mutual aid, often through the lens of specific modes of affective labor.
+Dahlia addresses and reconciles representations of domesticity, joy, respectability politics, social value, and mutual aid, often through the lens of specific modes of affective labor.
 With humor, vulnerability, and political urgency, she surveys the technologies and ecologies around the social value and social implications of sexual commerce and investigates the paradigm shifts in these economies.
-In her practice, Dahlia is especially interested in conjugating the surrealities of sex work, dumbness and cuteness, the nonstop vigilance that comes with participating in US healthcare, the fraught space between digital gaming culture and online sexual commodification, damask patterns, the corporeal responses elicited by the digital visuality in video games, gold as tacky and gold as a holder of value, the language that emerges from online censorship, examining the spectralization of digital ecosystems through unintended game mechanics, using fishes as main characters, metaphors, and as vehicles and activators to embed conversations of intertwined ecologies, and speaking to alternative systems of value and care.
+In her practice, Dahlia is especially interested in conjugating the surrealities of SW, dumbness and cuteness, the nonstop vigilance that comes with participating in US healthcare, the fraught space between digital gaming culture and online sexual commodification, damask patterns, the corporeal responses elicited by the digital visuality in video games, gold, the language that emerges from online censorship, examining the spectralization of digital ecosystems through unintended game mechanics, using fishes as main characters, metaphors, and as vehicles and activators to embed conversations of intertwined ecologies, and speaking to alternative systems of value and care.
 She is a relational fable-teller in dialogue with concurring socio-political and economic issues, constantly renegotiating her relationship to these concepts within the moralizing discourse in certain domains.

 7natvd.gif